The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Vendor Analysis

 \subsection{Vendor Publication Volume and Typology}

-\textbf{Published volume.} Figure~\ref{fig:vendor_TTP_IOC} shows the number of published reports for the top 30 vendors out of the 1,626 identified in \datasetname{}.
+\textbf{Published volume.} Figure~\ref{fig:vendor_TTP_IOC} shows the number of published reports for the top 30 vendors out of the {1,926} identified in \datasetname{}.
 For each vendor, we also show the number of reports containing IoCs and TTPs.
-The distribution of reports per vendor is highly skewed, with the top 50 vendors accounting for 57.8\% (7,348) of the total volume.
+The distribution of reports per vendor is highly skewed, with the top 50 vendors accounting for {55.6}\% ({8,948}) of the total volume.

-\textbf{Published content.} We find that IoC reporting is far more widespread than TTP reporting: 107 vendors include IoCs in more than 75\% of their reports, and 17 vendors include IoCs in every report.
-In contrast, 1,262 vendors never publish any TTP, but only 680 never publish IoCs.
+\textbf{Published content.} We find that IoC reporting is far more widespread than TTP reporting: {123} vendors include IoCs in more than 75\% of their reports, and {19} vendors include IoCs in every report.
+In contrast, {1,479} vendors never publish any TTP, but only {776} never publish IoCs.
 Among vendors with more than 10 reports, only 6 include TTPs in more than 75\% of their reports.
 Vendor practices also differ in the number of distinct threat actors tracked and the breadth of victim geographies and business sectors.
-Table~\ref{tab:vendor_characterization} reports counts of vendors grouped by total report volume in \datasetname{} and by the number of distinct threat actors, geographies, and sectors they cover.
-We observe that approximately one third of vendors report less than 10 distinct TAs, geographies, and sectors, and 23.2\% (377) of the vendors do not track any threat actor, geography, or sector.
-Only a small subset of about 25 vendors publish more than 100 reports.
-Among these, 15 cover more than 100 TAs and two vendors exceed 100 geographies, sectors and tracked actors: $V_6$ with 342 reports, 144 actors and 119 geographies; and $V_2$ with 527 reports, 262 actors and 150 geographies).
-Overall, these figures suggest a fragmented CTI vendor landscape in which a reduced number of entities cover a large number of geographies and threat actors, while 87.6\% (1,425) of vendors each track fewer than 10 geographies, threat actors, and sectors.
+Table~\ref{tab:vendor_characterization} reports counts of vendors grouped by total volume of reports in \datasetname{} and by the number of distinct threat actors, geographies, and sectors they cover.
+We observe that {84.9\% (1,636) of} vendors fall below 10 in all three dimensions, and {22.0\% (423)} of the vendors do not track any threat actor, geography, or sector.
+Only a small subset of about {31} vendors publish more than 100 reports.
+Among these, {17} cover more than 100 TAs and {6} vendors exceed 100 reports, geographies and tracked actors.
+These figures suggest a highly fragmented CTI vendor landscape in which a reduced number of entities cover a large number of geographies and threat actors, while {the majority track fewer than 10 geographies, threat actors, and sectors.}